The Science of Home Paint Colors: How They Impact Your Mood

-Ever wonder why certain rooms in your home make you feel cheerful and bright while others seem cozy and calming?
-The colors you choose for your walls have a bigger impact than you realize.
-The science of color psychology shows that the shades you surround yourself with directly affect your mood and behavior.
+Ever wonder why some rooms feel cheerful and uplifting while others seem cozy and calming?
+The colors on your walls play a bigger role than you might think.
+Color psychology shows that the shades you surround yourself with can directly influence your mood and behavior.

 An Introduction to Color Psychology